stowball/hucssley-hireup-demo-vue/hucssley-docs.md

 );
 ```

+You can see the rendered palette here: https://codepen.io/stowball/full/JqbGvK

 To customise the palette, you can either `hu-append` or `hu-prepend` other maps to complement the existing, or start fresh by re-assigning `$hu-colors` to a new map of colours entirely.

 We recommend also `hu-appending` `$hu-colors-keywords` to your brand new palette to ensure you can use classes like `bg-color-transparent` and `color-inherit`;